dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

 ## Getting a new dependency

-If a dependency is added to the pubspec before `dart pub upgrade` is run, it gets the new dependency and any of its transitive dependencies, placing them in the `.packages` file.
-This is the same behavior as `dart pub get`.
+If a dependency is added to the pubspec before `dart pub upgrade` is run, it gets the new dependency and any of its transitive dependencies.
+This shares the same behavior as `dart pub get`.

 ## Removing a dependency

-If a dependency is removed from the pubspec before `dart pub upgrade` is run, it removes the dependency from the `.packages` file, thus making the dependency unavailable for importing.
+If a dependency is removed from the pubspec before `dart pub upgrade` is run, the dependency is no longer available for importing.
 Any transitive dependencies of the removed dependency are also removed, as long as no remaining immediate dependencies also depend on them.
 This is the same behavior as `dart pub get`.

 ## Upgrading while offline